Summer RosettaCon

 There are at least thirty hours of scientific content to be had across two-and-a-half days at Suncadia.
 There will be plenty of time to network over snacks and beverages as well.

-Bring your swimsuit, your biking shorts, or other gear to enjoy the activities at Suncadia on your own.
+Bring your hiking gear to enjoy the activities at UW.

 Virtual Registration